ngsFC/scGraphVerse/README.md

 ## 🎯 Overview

-> **scGraphVerse** is a comprehensive R package for inferring, evaluating, and visualizing gene regulatory networks (GRNs) from single-cell RNA sequencing data.
+> **scGraphVerse** is a comprehensive R package for inferring, evaluating, and visualizing gene networks from single-cell RNA sequencing data.
 It provides an integrated framework with multiple inference algorithms, consensus construction, and rich visualizations optimized for single-cell expression analysis.

 ### ⚡ Key Features